Upper School Curriculum Guide

 Homework bearing courses: (In general, students find that five homework bearing courses work well for their individual schedule.)

-For the vast majority of our students, five homework bearing courses is the correct academic load.
-Remember, the standard homework bearing course will average between 30 and 40 minutes of homework per night.
+For the majority of our students, five homework bearing courses is the correct academic load in any given semester.
+Through the years, we have seen more of our students take a 6th homework bearing course.
+This is not for everyone!.
+Remember, the standard homework bearing course will average between 30 and 45 minutes of homework per night.
 AP and Honors classes will be on the high end of that range each night.
 Also keep in mind that our students will tend to spend more time on preparation for assessments like tests, essays, and quizzes.
 Students who take a sixth homework bearing course are preparing for 20% more assessments and increasing their nightly workload significantly.
 Again, for most students, this is not wise.

 If a student is thinking about a 6th class, I suggest an elective that does not have daily homework (or no homework!).
-Visual Art, Music, Drama and more fall into this category.
-These courses provide the students the opportunity to think creatively during the school day.
-They build problem solving abilities in different ways.
-They provide students opportunities to discover new passions.
-They are novel.
-Personally, I’d love to see all 400 upper schoolers take advantage of these courses each semester.
+Visual Art, Music, Drama, some CS electives, and more fall into this category.
+These courses provide the students the opportunity to think creatively and work collaboratively during the school day.
+They build problem-solving abilities in different ways.
+They provide students opportunities to discover new passions or more fully explore existing ones.
+Personally, I’d love to see all 400 upper schoolers take advantage of these courses each semester!

 As students contemplate their course selection for the upcoming year, they need to keep their overall schedule in mind.
 What are their commitments outside of school?
 What extra-curricular opportunities will they be pursuing in the coming semesters?
 As they progress through the Upper School, how will their responsibilities grow in terms of advanced classes, or roles on teams, in clubs, or in casts?
 I remind all students that they must preserve time in their lives for family obligations, socializing, sleep, downtime, and the unforeseen obstacle.
 No student should feel overwhelmed returning to school from a sick day, but if they are over programmed, this can happen.